“Any advice on beating a night shift’s effects on the body with exercise?” This is a question we recently received and it’s a great one.

 If you’re struggling with an odd schedule, hopefully it’s a short-term gig.
 In the meantime, there are ways to help your body adjust to shift work, and exercise is definitely one of them.

 Exercise Helps Everything

 Exercise strengthens the body so that it can withstand demanding circumstances like working in the middle of the night.
-Regular workouts like the ones in John Romaniello, New York’s Premier Trainer, teaches in Final Phase Fat Loss will give you a stronger immune system, improved alertness and adequate energy, all of which are very important in the life of a shift worker.
+Regular workouts like the ones John Romaniello, New York’s premier trainer, teaches in Final Phase Fat Loss will give you a stronger immune system, improved alertness, and adequate energy, all of which are very important in the life of a shift worker.

-It’s not easy to get quality sleep when your shift’s up and so is the sun.
-Another reason exercise will help your body handle the graveyard shift: you’ll sleep better.
+It’s not easy to get quality sleep when your shift’s up and so is the sun, so here’s another reason exercise will help your body handle the graveyard shift: you’ll sleep better.
 If you exercise regularly (enough to wear yourself out), you have a better chance of conking out quickly and getting a solid night’s rest.

 Just don’t exercise within a few hours of bedtime or you may be too wired to sleep.
 If you can, work out before your shift.
 That will improve your alertness, too, so you can guzzle one less cup of Joe!